GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

 * [Create Zoom video meeting data action](#import-create-zoom-video-meeting-data-action "Goes to the Import Create Zoom video meeting data action section")
 * [Send SMS data action](#send-sms-data-action "Goes to the Send SMS data action section")

-### Import Create Zoom video meeting data action
+### Import the Create Zoom Meeting data action

-The Create Zoom Video Meeting data action uses the authenticated token that is supplied by other data actions to request a new Zoom video meeting URL.
+The Create Zoom Meeting data action uses the authenticated token that is supplied by other data actions to request a new Zoom video meeting URL.

 1. Download the *Create-Zoom-Meeting.custom.json* file from the [zoom-meetings-sms-blueprint repo](https://github.com/GenesysCloudBlueprints/zoom-meetings-sms-blueprint "Opens the zoom-meetings-sms-blueprint repo") in GitHub.
 Save this file in your local desktop.
 Later you will import it into Genesys Cloud.